UCL/MPHY0026/doc/registration/methods.rst

 * To get a feel for this `try manipulating this model, provided on-line by Kitware <https://kitware.github.io/vtk-js/examples/VolumeContour.html>`_.
 * To overlay a 3D liver CT model over a 2D video image, giving an augmented reality feel, try:

+ST - this doesn't work for me, because opacity is set at 0.5 in the code.
+There's something wrong with my graphics card setup on both machines (gentoo and ubuntu) but I've not had this problem when using c++ vtk.

 .. code-block:: language

     python mphy0026_manual_registration.py \